-Learn more about the creative process behind Culver Current here.
+Learn more about the creative process behind Culver Current on the artist's website.

-This artwork was commissioned in conjunction with the Art in Public Places Program, with support from the Cultural Affairs Commission, and the City Council who originally approved the installation in 2019 as part of a year-long celebration of the 30th anniversary of the establishment of the City’s Art in Public Places Program.
-The second show in 2021 comprised 15 generative composites of manipulated photographs, including the Hayden Tract, and the artist and friends swimming.
-Funding for Culver Current comes entirely from the Cultural Trust Fund and developers’ permit fees.
+This artwork was commissioned in conjunction with the Art in Public Places Program, with support from the Cultural Affairs Commission.
+The City Council originally approved the installation in 2019 as part of a celebration of the 30th anniversary of the City’s Art in Public Places Program.

 About the Artist